mjosaarinen/pqps/README.md

 Try issuing the `help` command to get a command summary.

-UM2269 states that the PowerShield baudrate is 3686400, but I really don't know how to make that work (it actually sounds crazy high).
+UM2269 states that the PowerShield baudrate is 3686400, but I really don't know how to make that work (and it actually sounds littble bit crazy).
 `setserial -av <powershield device>` gives a base rate of 38400 anyway.

 My pqps firmware is configured to communicate at 115200 baud; add `-b 115200`